SparkyTruck/deepmd-jax/README.md

 ## Installation

-Requires **CUDA 12** for GPU support (latest CUDA subversion preferred, but not mandatory).
+Requires **CUDA 12** for GPU support.
 We recommend using a conda environment:

 ```
 conda create -n deepmd-jax python=3.12